About the Computer Science Program

-- Students majoring in computer science may choose to enroll in a five-year program that leads to both a bachelor of science in computer science and a master’s degree in software engineering.
+- Students majoring in computer science may choose to enroll in a five-year program that leads to both a bachelor of science in computer science and a masterís degree in software engineering.

-- The curriculum balances computing and IT theory and practice, and is oriented toward problem-solving and real-world applications.
+- The curriculum balances computing theory and practice, and is oriented toward problem-solving and real-world applications.

 - Students are required to take a one-semester capstone course in which students select, design, develop, document and formally present a substantial project of their own choosing.

-- Students have the opportunity to participate in paid internships or cooperative programs with various companies.
-They can take up to 12 credit hours for internships.
+- Students are required to participate in 4 credit hours of internships or cooperative programs with various companies.
+They may take up to 12 credit hours, if they choose.